 Almotriptan is a selective serotonin agonist on the 5-HT1B and 5-HT1D receptors in the cranial arteries.
 Activation of the 5HT receptors is associated with a reduction in neurogenic inflammation, which researchers hypothesize to be involved in the migraine relief process.

 Food intake has not demonstrated any effect on the absorption of almotriptan; therefore, its dosing can be without regard to food intake.
-Dosing adjustment recommended in patients with renal insufficiency.
-Dosing adjustment is necessary when the drug used with cytochrome P450 inducers (e.g., phenytoin, phenobarbital) and with cytochrome P450 inhibitors (e.g., antibiotics, grapefruit juice, ketoconazole, protease inhibitors).
+Dosing adjustment is recommended in patients with renal insufficiency.
+Dosing adjustment is necessary when the drug is used with cytochrome P450 inducers (e.g., phenytoin, phenobarbital) and cytochrome P450 inhibitors (e.g., antibiotics, grapefruit juice, ketoconazole, protease inhibitors).

 The common adverse effects of almotriptan are drowsiness, dizziness, headache, nausea, vomiting, chest pain, and fatigue.
-The drug is associated with a similar incidence of nausea/vomiting as compared to other classes of triptans (e.g., sumatriptan).
-However, it shows a decreased incidence of the other common adverse effects listed above, especially when compared to first-generation triptans.
+The drug is associated with a similar incidence of nausea/vomiting compared to other classes of triptans (e.g., sumatriptan).
+However, it shows a decreased incidence of the other common adverse effects listed above, especially compared to first-generation triptans.

-Almotriptan works on the 5HT1B receptors which are present in the coronary arteries; thus, the administration may result in coronary artery narrowing or spasms, leading to potential coronary artery vasospasm or myocardial infarction.
+Almotriptan works on the 5HT1B receptors, which are present in the coronary arteries; thus, the administration may result in coronary artery narrowing or spasms, leading to potential coronary artery vasospasm or myocardial infarction.
 Some rare side effects of almotriptan include pulmonary vasoconstriction, serotonin syndrome, inhibition of trigeminal nerves.

 Minor clearance of almotriptan occurs through the CYPP450 system (specifically, CYP3A4); therefore, the clinician should avoid other drugs metabolized through this pathway because they may decrease almotriptan clearance.
 These drugs include but are not limited to verapamil, nifedipine, losartan, cyclosporine, and moclobemide.
-It is then reasonable to assume that patients with a mutation in this specific enzyme should be cautious in dosing the drug.
+It is reasonable to assume that patients with a mutation in this specific enzyme should be cautious in dosing the drug.

 Contraindications to almotriptan also include patients with underlying cardiovascular disease due to the presence of 5HT1B receptors on the coronary arteries.
 Almotriptan can potentially attach to such receptors resulting in further narrowing or spasm of the arteries.
 Patients with hypersensitivity to almotriptan should not use the drug, nor should patients that may have a history of a hemiplegic or basilar migraine or a heart condition.
-Moreover, this medication is not for use in patients that have cerebrovascular syndromes, peripheral vascular disease, or high blood pressure.
+Moreover, this medication is not for use in patients with cerebrovascular syndromes, peripheral vascular disease, or high blood pressure.
 Caution is necessary if dosing almotriptan within 24 hours of use of a serotonin agonist or an ergotamine-classified medication due to the vasoconstrictive effects of both drugs.